Rady School of Management: Wells Fargo Hall

 The school began construction in 2010 on a new 81,000 square foot building, Wells Fargo Hall, which was completed in May 2012.
 The five-story structure, which was designed by Charles Luckman & Associates connects with Otterson Hall and features large capacity classrooms, conference rooms, a behavioral lab and the 295-seat J.R.
 Beyster Auditorium.
 Wells Fargo Hall also features an outdoor space adjacent to the J.R.
 Beyster Auditorium named Sullivan Square, in honor of the school's founding dean Robert S. Sullivan.
 Wells Fargo Hall is LEED Gold certified.

-Entrepreneurship and Innovation

-The Rady School is affiliated with the Sullivan Center for Entrepreneurship and Innovation, which supports venture-oriented activities across campus.
-The center administers the StartR Accelerators, a structured, multi-session program that provides workshops, training, and mentorship to UC San Diego students, alumni, faculty, and researchers to support early-stage ventures.

-In earlier years, the inclusion track of StartR evolved from a program informally known as MyStartupXX, which focused on supporting women-led startups.